Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 Consumer Spending

-• Restaurant and coffee shop traffic steady.
+• Restaurant and coffee shop traffic remains steady, with lighter weekday volume.

 Spacious indoor shopping mall with glass ceilings and a modern design, including escalators and shops.